Spencer W. Kimball: Early life (1895–1916)

-Marriage and early career (1917–25)
+Marriage and early career (1917–1925)

 Hoping to become a schoolteacher, Kimball spent one semester at the University of Arizona in the spring of 1917, but he received an army draft notice later that year.
 During that time, he courted Camilla Eyring (1894–1987), a schoolteacher at Gila Academy, where Kimball had attended high school.
 They began dating in August 1917 and exchanged letters regularly after Kimball left for a semester at Brigham Young University (BYU) the next month.
 After one month at BYU, Kimball was notified that his call into the army was imminent, and he had to leave the university and return to his hometown.
-He returned to Arizona, but his army group was never called up for duty before World War I ended with the signing of the Armistice of 11 November 1918.
+He returned to Arizona, but his army group was never called for duty before World War I ended with the signing of the Armistice of 11 November 1918.

-Kimball and Eyring's relationship deepened quickly, and by late October they had decided to marry.
+Kimball and Eyring's relationship deepened quickly, and by late October, they had decided to marry.
 Because of their employment commitments and lack of money, the couple could not afford to travel to Utah to marry in the nearest LDS temple.
-They were married in a civil ceremony in Camilla's home in Pima, Arizona on November 16, 1917.
+They were married in a civil ceremony in Camilla's home in Pima, Arizona, on November 16, 1917.
 Seven months later, the couple made the two-day journey by train to Salt Lake City where they were sealed in the Salt Lake Temple on June 7, 1918.
 They eventually had four children: Spencer L. "Spence" (1918–2003), Olive Beth "Bobby" (1922–2018), Andrew E. (1927–2020), and Edward L. "Ed" (1930–2016).

 In 1921, Kimball began work at the Thatcher branch of the Arizona Trust and Savings Bank, where he was eventually promoted to assistant cashier at $225 per month, a high salary at the time.
 The bank failed in 1923 in the aftermath of the Depression of 1920–21; Kimball lost his $3000 investments in bank stock and was forced to take a lower-paying job at another bank.
 Kimball also performed a variety of other local jobs to earn extra income to support his wife and children, including playing the piano and singing at local events, stringing with Camilla for local newspapers, distributing for an herbal laxative company, and clerical work for local stores.

 Shortly after Kimball married, his father called him to serve as clerk for the St. Joseph Stake.
 In the 1920s, local stake clerks still performed the extensive record-keeping and reporting duties that are now digitized and done centrally at the LDS Church's headquarters in Salt Lake City.
 The position of stake clerk was essentially a part-time job, and those called were paid a monthly salary of $50.